Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

 # Python Data_Vizualization
-This repository helps you plot the weight sensor data and moving average from csv files from the AiFi store.
+This repository helps you plot and vizualize the weight sensor data and moving average from csv files from the AiFi store.

 To start analysing the weigh.csv files using the python script and plot the timeseries plot for corresponding files.
 1. Clone the repository<br />